 Among the spices in a spice drawer or cabinet, cinnamon is a standout.
 Its intense spicy aroma can warm and uplift the spirits any time of the year, although it’s a perennial favorite around the holidays.
-But immersing yourself in the scent of cinnamon is just one of the ways to benefit from this ever popular spice.
+But immersing yourself in the scent of cinnamon is just one of the ways to benefit from this ever-popular spice.
 Cinnamon is equally valued for its medicinal properties as it is for improving your mood.
-In fact, the health benefits of the spice, which comes from the inner bark of the cinnamon tree, have been employed for thousands of years.
+In fact, the spice's health benefits, which comes from the inner bark of the cinnamon tree, have been employed for thousands of years.

-Just look at what cinnamon can do for you and it’s no wonder it’s a staple in most spice drawers or cabinets.
-Among its many benefits, according to Heathline:
+Just look at what cinnamon can do for you, and it’s no wonder it’s a staple in most spice drawers or cabinets.
+Among its many benefits, according to Healthline:

 It is loaded with antioxidants, such as polyphenols.

 It has anti-inflammatory properties, which may lower the risk of disease.

 It may improve some key risk factors for heart disease, including cholesterol, triglycerides, and blood pressure.

 Cinnamon has been shown to reduce fasting blood sugar levels, having a potent anti-diabetic effect at 1–6 grams or 0.5–2 teaspoons per day.